EVERY KID OUTDOORS

-Every Kid in a Park Initiative, which calls on each of our agencies to help get all children to visit and enjoy the outdoors and inspire a new generation of Americans to experience their country's unrivaled public lands and waters.
-Starting in September, every fourth-grader in the Nation will receive an "Every Kid in a Park" pass that's good for free admission to all of America's federal lands and waters -- for them and their families -- for a full year.
+The Every Kid Outdoors Initiative calls on agencies to help get all children to visit and enjoy the outdoors and inspire a new generation of Americans to experience their country's unrivaled public lands and waters.
+Every fourth-grader in the Nation will receive an "Every Kid Outdoors" pass that's good for free admission to all of America's federal lands and waters -- for them and their families -- for a full year.

 Junior Ranger Self Adventure